Meter Reader/Apprentice Lineman

 - Must successfully pass the pre-employment drug and alcohol testing.

 - Certified in First Aid and CPR or be able to obtain it within the 1st year.

 EQUIPMENT, TOOLS AND MATERIALS:

-- Equipment and tools typically used: Division vehicles, Data Cap H (hand held reading unit), portable radio, wide variety of forms and office supplies various hand tools and when needed, appropriate personal protective equipment.
+- Equipment and tools typically used: Division vehicles, Data cap H (hand held reading unit), portable or mobile radio, wide variety of forms and office supplies, various hand tools, and when needed, appropriate personal protective equipment.

 - All essential duties are performed outdoors with exposure to natural weather conditions with extremes in temperatures.

 - Some duties may require working alone and others work closely with other employees.

 - Exposure to various fumes, odors, mists, or dusts.